The Jetset Society performing as a live band at a ball in Vienna

 Vienna

 In Vienna, balls often take place in hotels, halls, palais, schools and event venues.
-A representative appearance, clear schedule and controlled sound are important.
+A polished appearance, clear schedule and controlled sound are important.

 Lower Austria

-For graduation balls, school balls and association balls in Lower Austria, flexibility, reliable technical planning and a broad repertoire are especially valuable.
+Graduation balls, school balls and association balls in Lower Austria value flexibility, reliable technical planning and a broad repertoire.

 Burgenland

 In Burgenland, balls often take place in festival halls, hotels, wineries or event spaces.
-The live band is adapted to room size, audience and schedule.
+We adapt the live band to room size, audience and schedule.

 Ball music for Viennese waltz, foxtrot, cha-cha-cha, rumba, jive and more

 Many guests expect music they can actually dance to.
-That is why The Jetset Society does not only perform modern songs, but also dance music suitable for Viennese waltz, slow waltz, foxtrot, cha-cha-cha, rumba, jive, discofox and other dance styles.
+So The Jetset Society plays more than modern songs.
+We also perform dance music for Viennese waltz, slow waltz, foxtrot, cha-cha-cha, rumba, jive, discofox and other dance styles.

-At the same time, the music later also needs to work for guests who are less focused on formal dancing and simply want to celebrate.
-This connection between ball music and modern live band energy makes the evening feel alive.
+Later, the music also has to work for guests who care less about formal dancing and simply want to celebrate.
+That link between ball music and modern live band energy makes the evening feel alive.

 A ball needs more musical discipline than a pure party.

-Best for balls, graduation balls and dance events with opening, waltz, ballroom dances, dance rounds, midnight moments and later party phases.
+Best for balls, graduation balls and dance events with opening, waltz, rounds of ballroom dancing, midnight shows and later party phases.
+The Jetset Society is a modern alternative to the traditional ball orchestra.

-More suitable if the evening is mainly about party songs, a full dance floor and less about ballroom dances or a formal ball schedule.
+The better fit if the evening is mainly about party songs and a full dance floor, less about ballroom dances or a formal ball schedule.

-More suitable for gala dinners, awards, charity events, representative evening occasions and stage moments in a formal setting.
+More suitable for gala dinners, awards, charity events, formal evening events and stage moments in a refined setting.

 The broader overview if you are comparing different event types or planning music for several event phases.